-When police arrest someone for a crime they didn’t commit, it is common for the innocent party to fight back and argue with the officers because he or she knows they shouldn’t be in this situation.
+When police arrest someone for a crime they didn’t commit, it is common for the innocent party to fight back and argue with the officers because the circumstances are simply unfair.
 Alternatively, sometimes people who know they are guilty of a crime resist arrest because they are scared of the potential penalties they may be up against.
-Whatever the reason, resisting arrest is a crime and if you have been charged with this offense, it is critical you speak with a San Diego criminal lawyer as soon as possible.
+Whatever the reason, if you resist arrest in San Diego, you can face serious penalties and it is critical you speak with a criminal attorney as soon as possible.

-If the you are convicted of misdemeanor resisting arrest charges, you could face up to one year in jail and $1000 in fines.
-If the crime is charged as a felony, you could end up in prison for up to three years if you are convicted.
-As you can see, whether you are facing misdemeanor or felony resisting arrest accusations, is is critical you work with a top San Diego criminal attorney to fight these charges.
-In many cases, your Vista defense lawyer may be able to get felony charges reduced to a misdemeanor.
+If the you are convicted of a misdemeanor, you could face up to one year in county jail and $1000 in fines.
+If the crime is charged as a felony, you could end up in the state prison for up to three years if you are convicted.
+As you can see, if you have been charged with resisting arrest in San Diego, it doesn’t matter whether the crime has been filed as a misdemeanor or felony, is is critical you work with a top criminal defense lawyer to fight these charges.
+In many cases, your defense attorney may be able to get felony charges reduced to a misdemeanor.

 Fighting the Criminal Charges

 The most common defense against these crimes is the argument that the police officer wasn’t in the lawful performance of his duties.
 If the law enforcement officer did not have probable cause to arrest you or was using excessive force, then he was not acting in the lawful performance of his duties and you were not committing a criminal act by resisting the arrest.
 In modern times, this is an increasingly successful defense since many arrests are filmed on cell phone or body cameras by a concerned member of the public who feels the police or sheriffs may be violating the law themselves.

 Alternatively, if you were acting under duress, for example because you were seeking emergency medical attention, it may be completely justified that you delayed a law enforcement officer in the performance of his or her duties.